corecompete/sas94-viya/README.md

  * 1 x SAS Mid-Tier Server
  * 1 x Windows RDP Machine (For accessing thick clients)

 It also deploys the SAS Software stack in the machines and performs post-installation steps to validate and secure the mid-tier for encrypted communication.
-The template will also install SAS Thick Clients like SAS Enterprise Guide, SAS Enterprise Miner, SAS Data Integration Studio, and SAS Management Console on the Windows RDP Machine.
+The template will also install SAS desktop clients like SAS® Enterprise Guide®, SAS® Enterprise Miner™, SAS® Data Integration Studio, and SAS® Management Console on the Windows RDP Machine.

 <a name="ViyaComponents"></a>
 #### SAS Viya Components